• Human Rights • Governance • Community Justice

 Previously with David Jones where he was responsible for direct and digital marketing, customer insights, loyalty and customer relationship management.
 Prior to David Jones, George worked for Woolworths where he led teams responsible for innovative growth portfolios, including Everyday Rewards, Woolworth Insurance and Woolworth Mobile.

 George has a First Class Honours degree in Business Studies from Dublin City University, is a chartered accountant, and is a member of the Chartered Institute of Personnel & Development.

 • Influencer • Strategic Adviser • Communicator

-With extensive experience in highly regulated sectors, including more than a decade with Qantas Airlines, Marie combines commercial acumen with a focus on enabling premium customer experiences.
+Deep experience in highly regulated sectors across operational risk management and business continuity functions for market-leading businesses in the entertainment and transport sectors, Marie combines commercial acumen with a focus on enabling premium customer experiences.

 • Activist • Community Builder • Youth educator